-How far in advance can I schedule my Step 1 exam?
+How far in advance can I schedule my Step 1 exam date?

-Will my Step 1 exam be affected by COVID-19?
+Will my Step 1 exam date be affected by COVID-19?

 While Prometric centers and testing have largely returned to full capacity, you can keep an eye on any test center closures on the Prometric website here.